wasin-waeosri/QuickStart.Elektron.EDP-RT/Amazon_AMI.md

 ## <a id="troubleshooting"></a>Troubleshooting

-**Q: How can I have Elektron Data Platform username, password and client_id?**
+**Q: How can I have Refinitiv Data Platform username, password and client_id?**

-**A:** Please contact your Refinitiv representative to help you with EDP/ERT in cloud credential and permission.
+**A:** Please contact your Refinitiv representative to help you with RDP/ERT in cloud credential and permission.

 **Q: I have tried to use the App Key Generator page to create my client_id but page keeps asking me Eikon's email username**

-**A:** Please contact your Refinitiv representative to help you with EDP/ERT in cloud credential and permission.
+**A:** Please contact your Refinitiv representative to help you with RDP/ERT in cloud credential and permission.

 **Q: I do not have a private key pair file**